henryhund/lorious/README.md

 0. Go to [Google API Console](https://code.google.com/apis/console) and create a google developer account.
 1. Register for a Google + Hangout API and in the Application URL enter the url of the website followed by the Google Hangout App XML file. for eg:  http://lorious-dev.herokuapp.com/ExpertHangout.xml.
 2. Make the application type an Extension.
-3. Enter a nage for the Application and enter urls for the Terms of Service, Policy etc.
+3. Enter a name for the Application and enter urls for the Terms of Service, Policy etc.
 4. Check "Make you app public" to make the application public.
 (Note: a web developer charge of $5 is required) .